Clear Regular Strength 2% BHA Exfoliant

 How to use

-Apply once or twice daily after cleansing and toning.
-Lightly soak a cotton pad and apply over the entire face, including the eye area (avoid the lower lash line and eyelids).
+Lightly soak a cotton pad and gently apply over the entire face and neck, including the eye area (avoid lash line and eyelids).
 Do not rinse.
-For daytime, follow with a moisturiser that contains a broad-spectrum sunscreen rated SPF 30 or greater.
+At first, apply every other day and note skin’s response.
+Then use up to twice daily.
+For daytime, follow with a broad-spectrum sunscreen rated SPF 30 or greater.

 ReviewsAlready own it?
 Write a Product Review